eggplantbren/ImageCube/README.md

 ```

 The program will run and you will see
 DNest4 output.
 It's quite slow but not the worst I've seen.
+There are also some
+potential speedup techniques that I haven't implemented yet.

 ## Postprocessing